billbreit/BitWiseApps/README.md

 Most programs run in a small memory footprint, a base of about 40K, usable on anything from Raspberry Pi Pico and ESP32 microcontrollers to ... who knows what ( Windows and Linux, not sure about Mac ).

-The current version is somewhere around 0.4.4. no matter what the code may say.
-Last major update was early October.
+The current version is somewhere around 0.4.6. no matter what the code may say.
+Last major update was early January.

 See [Home Wiki Page](https://github.com/billbreit/BitWiseApps/wiki)